Explore other offices & services

 Student clubs and organizations must request AV equipment from Union Board.
 A UB trained technician will be scheduled to operate the systems and appropriate fees may be charged.
 A minimum of two weeks notice is recommended to ensure availability, and one week notice is required.
 Requests made following this deadline will not be filled.
 If Union Board equipment is unavailable, organizations will be informed to contact AV.
 Student organizations may not contact AV for equipment without approval from the Student Activities Coordinator.
 Contacting Union Board and the AV Services office as soon as an event is planned will minimize conflicts with regularly scheduled academic use of AV equipment and AV-equipped rooms on campus.
 As the AV services office works primarily with academic needs, student clubs and organizations may not utilize their services without prior approval.

 Organizations and offices are able to publicize upcoming events through the online Events Calendar.
 Clicking on the "Submit an Event" link allows organizations to fill in all the details of their event, including a brief description, for college-wide viewing.
-To inform the College community about a speaker, performer, or event, send a brief program description to the Knoxletter.
-The deadline for announcements is 4:00 p.m. every Friday.
+To inform the College community about a speaker, performer, or event, you can also send a brief program description to the Knoxletter, which can be viewed at my.knox.edu.

-For events open to the public, the Office of Public Relations may, with sufficient notice, help prepare press releases and posters for local distribution.
+For events open to the public, the Office of Communications may, with sufficient notice, help prepare press releases and posters for local distribution.

 Bulletin boards throughout the campus are intended for official College information and for noncommercial, responsible use by faculty, staff, and students.
 General use bulletin boards are available in Seymour Union for your organization's posters and fliers.
 Most bulletin boards in Seymour have been assigned to various clubs and organizations.
 Clubs and organizations are responsible for maintaining their bulletin boards.